 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
-This reflected the relevant legislation.
-We looked at 11 staff recruitment files.
+This reflected most the relevant legislation.
+We looked at six staff recruitment records.
 These showed the practice followed their recruitment procedure.
-However improvements could be made toensure staff recruitment records were maintained adequately.
+Records showed that the dentists and the hygienist had a Disclosure and Barring Scheme (DBS) check carried out.